osoner/countly-documentation/faq/general.md

 which are capable of sending HTTP requests in general.
 For a list of SDKs, [see this page](/resources/source/download-sdk).

 ##How can I use Countly for desktop analytics?
-There's a [community-contributed Mac OSX SDK](https://github.com/mrballoon/countly-sdk-osx).
-Use this to track your Mac OS X applications.
+Countly uses [same SDK for iOS and Mac OS X](https://github.com/Countly/countly-sdk-ios).
+Use this SDK to track your Mac OS X applications.

 ##Can I check my stats from my iPhone?
 Yes, we have a mobile app, available from iTunes.
 For more information and download links, <a href=/products/features/mobile-first>see here.</a>